zhaoyuhsin/Edge-Guided-Near-Eye-Image-Analysis-for-Head-Mounted-Displays/README.md

 Please click [our demo video](https://youtu.be/wV1kkvdW5WE).

-This is the pytorch implementation of our paper at **ISMAR 2021 Conference Paper**:
+This is the pytorch implementation of our conference paper at **ISMAR 2021**:
 > [Edge-Guided Near-Eye Image Analysis for Head Mounted Displays](https://ieeexplore.ieee.org/document/9583797)
 >
 > Zhimin Wang, Yuxin Zhao, Yunfei Liu, Feng Lu.